truefoundry/elasti/docs/src/architecture.md

 When we enable KubeElasti on a service, the service operates in 3 modes:

 1. **Steady State**: The service is receiving traffic and doesn't need to be scaled down to 0.
 2. **Scale Down to 0**: The service hasn't received any traffic for the configured duration and can be scaled down to 0.
 3. **Scale up from 0**: The service receives traffic again and can be scaled up to the configured minTargetReplicas.

 ### Steady state flow of requests to service

-In this mode, all requests are handled directly by the service pods; the KubeElasti **resolver** doesn't come into the picture.
-KubeElasti controller keeps polling Prometheus with the configured query and check the result with threshold value to see if the service can be scaled down.
+In this mode, all requests are handled directly by the service pods; the KubeElasti **resolver** is not involved.
+The KubeElasti controller continually polls Prometheus with the configured query and checks the result against the threshold value to decide whether the service can be scaled down.

 ``` mermaid
 ---